khtdr/tailwind-dev-server/README.md

 ```

 ## Building
-If you like what you see and want to use it, run
+If you like what you see and want to save it and use it, run:
 ```bash
 yarn build
 ```
-And use your new `tailwind-bundle.css` build
+And use your newly built `tailwind-bundle.css` stylesheet.

 Open `http://0.0.0.0:8080`